Title: Practicum Coordinator, Author

 To prepare for her illustrious career, Ms. Shankles pursued an education at the University of Arkansas, earning a Bachelor of Science in English and social studies in 1970 and a Master of Science in secondary counseling in 1977.
 She subsequently earned a Master of Science in library science and educational media from the University of Central Arkansas in 1988.

 The former president of the Arkansas chapter of Alpha Delta Kappa and the Arkansas Association of Instructional Media, Ms. Shankles is a prolific author and has contributed a number of articles to Kappan and Disciple throughout her career.
-Most recently, she just debuted “Triple S Farm Adventures: Hawkie’s In Trouble, Yorkshire,” a children’s book discussing her adventures with her grandchildren on her family farm.
-In recognition of her exceptional accomplishments in education, she was honored with the the Lifetime Award for Outstanding Media in 2002 and the Herb Lawrence Leadership Award from the Arkansas Association of Instructional Media in 2004.
+Most recently, she just debuted “Triple S Farm Adventures: Hawkie’s in Trouble,” a children’s book discussing her adventures with her grandchildren on her family farm.
+In recognition of her exceptional accomplishments in education, she was honored with the Lifetime Award for Outstanding Media in 2002 and the Herb Lawrence Leadership Award from the Arkansas Association of Instructional Media in 2004.

 Contact Ms. Shankles